LIUBINfighter/Github-Projects/README.md

 # Obsidian GitHub Projects

-Manage and view GitHub Issues and Projects directly within workspace.Jump to your ide.
+Manage and view GitHub Issues and Projects directly within workspace.
+Jump to your ide.
 Gain insights from workbench in the main view.

 ![beta-preview](./assets/beta.png)